 - June 4, 2019

-SAN DIEGO – Traffic collisions are the leading cause of unintended death in the state of California.
+California – Traffic collisions are the leading cause of unintended death in the state of California.
 Vehicle accidents have been trending upward in the state for a number of years, and recently, California topped the list of states with the most traffic crashes.
-A San Diego car accident lawyer at The Barnes Firm says knowledge about the statistics and causes of accidents can help Californians stay safe.
+A car accident lawyer at The Barnes Firm says knowledge about the statistics and causes of accidents can help Californians stay safe.

 California Car Accident Statistics